peopleSocial/.github/profile/README.md

 Yet the internet is structured in a way that is neither efficient, usable, secure, nor moderated.

+# New Functionality

+Little to none, but efficient for complete workflows.
+Open-source basically does everything already - but in clunky pieces.

 # Documentation
 Anyone who begins reading a large static document has their own questions.
 To begin using the service, no one should have to read a manual.